DNACENSolutions/dnac_ansible_workflows/workflows/device_credentials/README.md

 ### Delete Device Credential

-- Remove credentials from DNA Center.
+- Remove credentials from Catalyst Center.

 ### Assign or Update Credentials to Sites

-- Assign clredentials to sites, Update new credentials to sites.
+- Assign credentials to sites, Update new credentials to sites.

 ### Apply Credentials

-- Make update to creedentials, i.e. reset passsword etc and Apply to applicable sites and all the devices on that site.
+- Make update to credentials, i.e. reset password etc and Apply to applicable sites and all the devices on that site.
 - **Access Rights**: The user account should have sufficient privileges (e.g., `admin` or equivalent) to execute necessary tasks on the devices.

 ## Procedure